-• Don't sell stocks to pay a tax bill.
-It's usually a bad idea and if they have appreciated, you are generating more taxable income.

-• Remember to use the correct basis for stocks or assets you inherit.

-• Keep your "buy and hold" stocks in your taxable account and stocks you may hold for shorter periods (as well as high-yield fixed income securities and CDs) in your tax-deferred account.

-• The "wash sale" rule disallows losses on stocks and bonds if you buy substantially identical securities (or funds) within 30 days of the sale.
-Caution: if you sell a mutual fund within 30 days of a reinvested dividend, you could inadvertently violate the rule.

-• Owners of worthless securities (but not of worthless partnerships) have seven years to file retrospective claims for tax refunds.

-• The penalties for tax-shelter investments the IRS deems lack economic substance are stiff-up to 40%.

-• Bond interest is taxable at regular rates that can reach 37% and, when interest rates rise, bond and bond mutual fund values generally fall.
+- Think twice about selling stocks to pay a tax bill.
+Some experts suggest it is usually a bad idea and if they have appreciated, you are generating more taxable income. - Remember to use the correct basis for stocks or assets you inherit. - Keep your "buy and hold" stocks in your taxable account and stocks you may hold for shorter periods (as well as high-yield fixed income securities and CDs) in your tax-deferred account. - The "wash sale" rule disallows losses on stocks and bonds if you buy substantially identical securities (or funds) within 30 days of the sale.
+Caution: if you sell a mutual fund within 30 days of a reinvested dividend, you could inadvertently violate t he rule. - Owners of worthless securities (but not of worthless partnerships) have seven years to file retrospective claims for tax refunds. - The penalties for tax-shelter investments the IRS deems lack economic substance are stiff-up to 40%. - Bond interest is taxable at regular rates that can reach 37% and, when interest rates rise, bond and bond mutual fund values generally fall.
 Municipal bonds may be good investments for high-incomers, especially in high-tax states.

-MUTUAL FUNDS
+MUTUAL FUND STRATEGIES